 Natural Fabric Softeners

 I wanted a safer way to soften laundry and found several easy-to-use, natural alternatives:

 - Baking soda added to the wash lowers the ph of water in the washing machine.
 Softening the water helps laundry rinse cleaner and be less stiff.
-(Baking soda as an ingredient in Natural Homemade Laundry Detergent.)
+(Baking soda is as an ingredient in my Natural Homemade Laundry Detergent.)

 - Glycerin is used in lotions and beauty products to moisturize and soften because it is hygroscopic (absorbs moisture from the air).
 It is a clear thick liquid that is natural by product of soap making.